1971–72 Carolina Cougars season: ABA Special Circumstances Draft

-Phil Chenier would be the #2 pick of the "Special Circumstances Draft" and have the most success out of anybody selected in both the NBA's "Hardship Draft" and ABA's "Special Circumstances Draft" at hand.
-Despite him being selected earlier in terms of pick numbers (being the #2 pick in the ABA as opposed to the #4 pick in the NBA for their respective drafts), however, Chenier would choose to play for the Baltimore Bullets (who would later become the Capital Bullets and then the Washington Bullets later in his career before being the modern-day Washington Wizards as of the late 1990s) in the NBA over the Carolina Cougars in the ABA due in part to him being considered a first round talent by the NBA's standards.
-However, even though Chenier chose to play for the NBA instead of the ABA's Carolina Cougars, he would still get selected two more times by the ABA in later, equally gimmicky drafts they would do with the Virginia Squires selecting him in 1973's "Senior Draft" despite him already playing in the NBA by this time and the New York Nets selecting him in 1974's "ABA Draft of NBA Players" in a failed attempt by the ABA to lure NBA players away from the rivaling league into their own league.
+Phil Chenier would be the #2 pick of the "Special Circumstances Draft" and have success in both the NBA's "Hardship Draft" and ABA's "Special Circumstances Draft".
+Despite him being selected earlier in terms of pick numbers (being the #2 pick in the ABA as opposed to the #4 pick in the NBA for their respective drafts), Chenier would choose to play for the Baltimore Bullets (who would later become the Capital Bullets and then the Washington Bullets later in his career before being the Washington Wizards of the late 1990s) in the NBA over the Carolina Cougars in the ABA due in part to him being considered a first round talent by the NBA's standards.
+However, even though Chenier chose to play for the NBA instead of the ABA's Carolina Cougars, he would still get selected two more times by the ABA in later, equally gimmicky drafts: they would do with the Virginia Squires selecting him in 1973's "Senior Draft" despite him already playing in the NBA by this time and the New York Nets selecting him in 1974's "ABA Draft of NBA Players" in a failed attempt by the ABA to lure NBA players away from the rivaling league into their own.
 As such, Chenier would be one of the most selected players in NBA/ABA draft history.